 Why is an on-demand app more expensive than a regular app?

 Because you’re building three apps, not one.
 A typical on-demand product needs a customer app, a provider or driver app, and an admin panel, all running on a shared backend.
 On top of that, real-time GPS tracking and a matching engine are genuinely hard engineering problems.
 That combination is what lifts the price above a standard single-app project.
+Our walkthrough of the development process covers how those pieces get sequenced so three clients and a backend arrive together rather than one at a time.

 What’s the cheapest on-demand app to start with?